 I’m a Grow-Your-Own enthusiast and blogger living in Cardiff, UK.
 I’m mostly found on our family allotment, wearing wellies and getting my hands dirty.

-When I’m not on the plot, I’m usually reading as many kitchen gardening books I can get my hands on, engaging with the gardening industry or looking for ways to inspire and support other people to grow their own fruit and vegetables.
+When I’m not on the plot, I’m reading as many kitchen gardening books I can get my hands on, engaging with the gardening industry and looking for ways to inspire and support other people to grow their own fruit and vegetables.

 Through cooking, I learned a key lesson.
 It’s not the complexity of a recipe that makes for an excellent dish but the ingredients that are used to make it.